Links on Android Authority may earn us a commission. Learn more.

 The Xiaomi Mi Watch is a smartwatch in the most basic sense of the word.
 There are no third-party apps or watch faces.
 There’s no app store either.

 Xiaomi says there are “over a hundred” watch faces available.
-I count 84 in the Xiaomi Wear app at the time of writing.
+I count 84 in the Xiaomi Wear app at the time of review.
 Unfortunately, none of them are customizable, so what you see is what you get.

 The watch will show smartphone notifications, too, but like other cheap smartwatches, they leave a lot to be desired.
 You can’t reply to messages from the watch, and you can’t even expand emails to read anything more than the subject line.
 Dismissing notifications from your watch also doesn’t dismiss them on your phone.

 To Xiaomi’s credit, there are a handful of basic pre-loaded apps on the watch itself.
 It comes with an alarm app, a timer, a stopwatch, a weather app, and a “find my phone” feature.
-Xiaomi also says there’s supposed to be a camera shutter app and Amazon Alexa support, but those aren’t available on my Xiaomi Mi Watch review unit.
-The company said it’s working to bring the voice assistant to the watch by the end of February 2021.

 Everything could be more polished

 There appear to be a handful of translation and conversion issues with the Mi Watch and Xiaomi Wear app.
 Here are a few that have been bugging me:

 - Despite setting my clock preferences to 12-hour time on the Mi Watch, the app doesn’t recognize that preference and shows everything in 24-hour time.